-- Early childhood-specific information (0-5 years) - Middle childhood and adolescent-specific information (6-17 years) - Family health and activities - Impact of child's health on family - Parental perceptions of neighborhood characteristics - Access to community-based services
+- Early childhood-specific information (0-5 years) - Middle childhood and adolescent-specific information (6-17 years) - Family health and activities - Impact of child's health on family - Parental perceptions of neighborhood and community characteristics

-For more details regarding the content available in the 2019 NSCH, please see the full-length 2019 NSCH instrument.
-To see what is new or changed in the 2019 NSCH, click here.
+For more details regarding the content available in the 2020 NSCH, please see the full-length survey instrument.
+To see what is new or changed in the 2020 NSCH, click here.